quantumJLBass/boa-fraud/profiles/addresses/US/STATES/NORTH DAKOTA/1709 N 19TH ST, STE 3, BISMARCK, ND, 58501-2121/1709 N 19TH ST, STE 3, BISMARCK, ND, 58501-2121.md

 3 months ago
 WARNING !!!!
 Stay a way from them.

 I selected as my agent online Dec,2023.
-Paid my $40 Dollars 2-27-2024  plus $5 (don’t know transaction fee) Today I called them to make sure my payment was received and they told me everything was good and in 2 minutes they came up with this “.
-You know what “ you have to pay us $40 +$40 2times because you selected us with out our awareness until we were informed by STATE SECRETARY that you have selected us!!!!
+Paid my $40 Dollars 2-27-2024  plus $5 (don't know transaction fee) Today I called them to make sure my payment was received and they told me everything was good and in 2 minutes they came up with this ".
+You know what " you have to pay us $40 +$40 2times because you selected us with out our awareness until we were informed by STATE SECRETARY that you have selected us!!!!
 They thought I was dumb!
 STAY AWAY.

 